not-inept/rpi-s/README.md

 ###JavaScript & jQuery
 Our client-side code is located in `main.js`.
-This code handles various functions to alter the UI based on the players position.
+This code handles various functions to alter the UI based on the player's position.
 It keeps track of the players location, determines what actions to follow upon a button click, and the row and column index within the map.
 Using the row and column index, the navigation buttons are set visible or hidden.
 The `area.php` file has a specific javascript file with similar functionality as the main javascript file, but altered slightly for different user interactions.

+###Timed Database Maintenace
+Morning Mail and Player Stats: In order to run optimally and serve dynamic daily content, RPI - S requires timed calls to several maintenance scripts.
+The event_mail.py script, located in resources/py/, parses data from morningmail.rpi.edu/rss and sends the parsed information to the events table.
+Ideally, this script should be run after midnight every day to receive new campus events.
+To make sure player health and action points are replenished, the manage_udata.py script located in resources/py/ should also be run several times daily.

+We recommend running RPI - S on a UNIX-based system, as timed services can very easily be implemented using the cron service.
+More information can be found at http://en.wikipedia.org/wiki/Cron.